 - Audit: An independent, systematic and documented process to obtain and evaluate evidence to determine the extent to which audit criteria are fulfilled. - Inspection: An on-site, compliance verification activity or process that involves the methodical examination and assessment of regulated activities or operations against requirements.
-May occur at any time during the life of a project. - Administrative Compliance Monitoring: An office-based compliance verification procedure which may include any activity to track or assess compliance associated with operational submissions that must be provided to the BCER, including data, notices, reports or any other information required to be submitted.
-Some administrative monitoring mechanisms may consist of or be aided by automated tools to identify alleged non-compliances, such as reports. - Permit holder self-assessment: A compliance verification method carried out by permit holders, which uses a standardized approach pre-defined or sanctioned by the BCER to assess and/or report on compliance with a requirement.
+May occur at any time during the life of a project. - Administrative Compliance Monitoring: An office-based compliance verification procedure which may include any activity to track or assess compliance associated with operational submissions that must be provided to the BCER, including data, notices, reports or any other information required to be submitted. - Permit holder self-assessment: A compliance verification method carried out by permit holders, which uses a standardized approach pre-defined or sanctioned by the BCER to assess and/or report on compliance with a requirement.